42 Best Apps for Learning Mandarin Chinese in 2026

 Chinese language apps

-You can also practice speaking and check how you pronounce compared to native speakers. uTalk app also has many intuitive games to make your learning experience more enjoyable.
+You can also practice speaking and check your pronunciation compared to native speakers.
+The uTalk app also has many intuitive games to make your learning experience more enjoyable.

 Price: The cost is pretty reasonable.
-But the quality is okay and leaves much to be desired.
+But the quality is okay, though it leaves much to be desired.
 The price is $5 for 1 month, $18 for 6 months, and $25 for 1 year.
-Also, the charges deviate depending on the country you sign up for!
+Also, the charges vary by country when you sign up!

-With over ten thousand audio files across the genre, categories, and purposes, you can access the vast collection to improve your listening skills.
+With over ten thousand audio files across genres, categories, and purposes, you can access the vast collection to improve your listening skills.

-This app isn’t meant for the beginner since the app language is totally Chinese.
-Yet, you can use the desktop version to translate to your native tongue to maximize its advantage.
+This app isn’t meant for beginners because it’s is Chinese.
+Yet you can use the desktop version to translate into your native language, thereby maximizing its advantages.

-Price: Even though the XiMaLaYa has paid VIP packages, the free plan is acceptable for most Chinese learners.
+Price: Although XiMaLaYa offers paid VIP packages, the free plan is acceptable for most Chinese learners.
 The free audio files are enough to practice and enrich your language skills.

-To improve your accent, tones, and sound in Mandarin, attempt Standard Mandarin.
+To improve your accent, tones, and sound, attempt Standard Mandarin.

-This app allows you to speak naturally without using your native accent.
-Instead, you can choose any sound referred to by Pinyin or hear any of the 4 tones.
+This app lets you speak naturally without your native accent.
+Instead, you can choose any sound referred to by pinyin or hear any of the four tones.

-The visual description and animation show complete detail in articulating diverse sounds in Mandarin.
-For instance, it contains facial muscles and slow-motion movements when you speak anything.
-Unfortunately, this app isn’t available on Android but only on desktop and iPad/iPhone apps.
+The visual description and animation provide a detailed account of the diverse sounds of Mandarin.
+For instance, it contains facial muscles and slow-motion movements when you speak.
+Unfortunately, this app isn’t available on Android; it is only available on desktop and iPad/iPhone apps.

 Price: The Apple mobile versions are 100% free.
-But if you want to use it on a MAC, it will cost $39.90 for the desktop edition.
+However, the desktop edition costs $39.90 if you want to use it on a MAC.

 Do you want to study and practice Chinese grammar?